Skip to Content

 Measure the inner diameter of the Christmas card, set your compass cutter to this, and cut out the bit of the Christmas card you want.

-Another way is to draw around the tin can on the Christmas card and then use scissors to cut it out.
+Another way is to draw around the tin can on the Christmas card and then cut it out with scissors.

 Cuttin out Christmas card background